 - 10 slices of hard-boil egg

-3. While proofing dough, let’s prepare the filling.
+1. Prepare the filling first.
 Add meat and all marinates and grated ginger into a mixing bowl.
-Using a pair of chopsticks, mix really well by going round and round until all liquids are aborbed.
+Using a pair of chopsticks, mix really well by going round and round until all liquids are absorbed.
 There should be gluten strands formed.

-4. Then add in the vegetables and mix.
+2. Then add in the vegetables and mix.
+You can microwave a small portion to taste it.
 Set aside.

-6. Place dough onto counter top and hand knead some more to a round shape.
+5. Place dough onto counter top.
 Make a hole in the middle, cut and roll long.